magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42283-date-time-format-for-french-locale-invalid.md

 1. Create an Order, Customer, CMS page, or CMS Block.
 1. Go to **Admin** > **Account Settings** and set the interface locale for admin to **Français (Canada)**/**français (Canada)(fr_CA)** or **Brazilian Portuguese (pt_BR)**.
-1. Observe the value in the date column for any Order, Shipment, Credit Memo, Customer, CMS page, or CMS block grid.
+1. Observe the value in the date column for any Order, Shipment, Credit Memo, Customer, CMS page or CMS block grid.

 <ins>Expected results</ins>: